Open a Bank Account Online with No Deposit and Bad Credit

 Alliant Credit Union does charge a non-sufficient funds fee as well as a few other fees, depending on your activity.
 That said, you will be reimbursed up to $20 per month in non-network ATM fees.
 You may also want to open an Alliant savings account that offers 0.25% APY or open a CD account to increase your savings.

-Alliant Credit Union offers one of the best CD rates as well if you are looking for a jumbo certificate.
-Alliant Credit Union allows you to earn up to 5.35% APY on your balance.
+Alliant Credit Union offers one of the best CD rates if you are looking for a jumbo certificate and can get started with a deposit as low as $1,000.

 Alliant Credit Union Certificates